Challenging eminent domain in NC

 Eminent domain cannot be challenged on the grounds that fair compensation was not offered, though the amount of compensation can be challenged during the eminent domain hearing.

-If you have been notified that the government or a private developer wants to take your property under eminent domain, you should contact one of the North Carolina eminent domain lawyers at the Law Offices of James Scott Farrin.
+If you have been notified that the government or a private developer wants to take your property under eminent domain, you should contact our team of North Carolina eminent domain lawyers at the Law Offices of James Scott Farrin.

-Eminent domain laws are complicated, and a qualified North Carolina eminent domain lawyer can guide you through the process and work to try to challenge the taking.
+Eminent domain laws are complicated, and North Carolina eminent domain team can guide you through the process and work to try to challenge the taking.
 If your property cannot be protected, an eminent domain lawyer can work to try to get you fair compensation for your property.